wschaef/goes-architecture/architecture.md

 - **Ticket System:** This building block provides a system for users to report issues and request support.
 - **DevSecOps Platform:** The DevSecOps Platform provides a unified environment for managing infrastructure, deploying applications, and integrating security measures throughout the software development lifecycle.

-## Landing zone - High level view on hybrid cloud setup
+## Landing Zone - High level view on hybrid cloud setup

 ### Considerations